jhoward2122/DCS550_Practice/content/about.md

   # Hi!
 My name is Joshua Howard and here's a little about me:

-  I've been blessed more than I can describe and I'm thankful for that.
-My goal is to continue to improve in every area I can and to be a servant to others as much as possible.
-This is a life long pursuit with ups and downs but the goal stays the same.

   * Married to my amazing wife Kristi since 2008 with 2 awesome sons.
     + Zeke is 4 years old